sys-bio/SBstoat/README.md

 ``SBstoat`` provides the following:

 * Parameter fitting for a single model and for model suites (collections of models with overlapping parameters).
 The user can select any optimization method or combinations of methods that are available in ``scipy.optimize``.
+* A variety plots to assess the quality of parameter fits.
-* Cross validation
+* Cross validation to assess model quality.
-* Bootstrapping
+* Bootstrapping for estimating confidence intervals for parameters.

 A [Jupyter Notebook](https://github.com/sys-bio/SBstoat/blob/master/notebooks/Tutorial%20on%20Utilities%20for%20Model%20Fitting.ipynb) of detailed examples can be found here.
 Below is a summary.